bcdev/jzarr/docs/tutorial.rst

 For a complete list of array creation routines see the :ref:`array creation <array_creation>` module documentation.

-.. _write_read_data_to_from_array:
+.. _tutoral_writing_and_reading_data:

 Writing and reading data
 ------------------------
 This example shows how to write a region to an existing array.

-1. First creates an array with size 5 * 7 and with a fill value of :code:`-9999`.
+1. First creates an array with size [5, 7] and with a fill value of :code:`-9999`.
-2. Then write data with the shape 3 * 5 into the center of the array.
+2. Then write data with a shape of [3, 5] and an offset of [1, 1] to the center of the array.
-3. Read the data from the entire array (int[] with size 5 * 7)
+3. Read the entire data from the array (int[] with size 5 * 7)
-4. | Print out the entire data and we can see the data written before
+4. | Print out the red data and we can see the data written before
-   | surrounded by the fill value :code:`-9999`.
+   | is surrounded by the fill value :code:`-9999`.

 .. highlight:: java